Volcanic cone: Rootless cones

 Rootless cones, also called pseudocraters, are volcanic cones that are not directly associated with a conduit that brought magma to the surface from a deep-seated magma reservoir.
 Generally, three types of rootless cones, littoral cones, explosion craters, and hornitos are recognized.
 Littoral cones and explosion craters are the result of mild explosions that were generated locally by the interaction of either hot lava or pyroclastic flows with water.
 Littoral cones typically form on the surface of a basaltic lava flow where it has entered into a body of water, usually a sea or ocean.
 Explosion craters form where either hot lava or pyroclastic flows have covered either marshy ground or water-saturated ground of some sort.
-Hornitos are rootless cones that are composed welded lava fragments and were formed on the surface of basaltic lava flows by the escape of gas and clots of molten lava through cracks or other openings in the crust of a lava flow.
+Hornitos are rootless cones that are composed of welded lava fragments and were formed on the surface of basaltic lava flows by the escape of gas and clots of molten lava through cracks or other openings in the crust of a lava flow.